Jack Biggs

 Jack Edward Biggs (21 March 1922 – 8 December 1972) was a speedway rider from Australia.

 Speedway career

 Biggs was a leading speedway rider in the 1950s.
 He reached the final of the Speedway World Championship on four occasions including finishing third in 1951 Individual Speedway World Championship.

-He won four medals at the Australian Championship and he rode in the top tier of British Speedway from 1947–1970, riding for various clubs.
+He won four medals at the Australian Championship and he rode in the top tier of British Speedway from 1947 to 1970, riding for various clubs.

+Before the 1951 season, Harringay Racers signed Biggs from Bradford Tudors for £1,000, in a deal that also saw the exchange of Arthur Bush and Alf Viccary.

 He was killed during a track accident on 8 December 1972 at Bendigo's Golden City Speedway.